sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 Click on the `Orders` (under number 3) to go to the `Materialization` Workbook.

-Clicking on the `View materialization icon` will show the latest run information and links to `Materialize now` and `View Schedule`.
+Clicking on the `View materialization icon` will show the latest run information and links to `Materialize now` and `View Schedule` pages.

 <img src="assets/am11.png" width="500"/>